Ponders End Book Club

 How we choose what we read?

 We try to be as democratic as possible when choosing the next set of books we might like to read and everyone has a chance to suggest books.
 A full list of our previous choices and what we thought of them (whether good, bad or indifferent) is provided on our page previous bookclub reads.
+Obviously these are only our views and we often disagree which makes for an interesting discussion as no view is wrong.
+It is fascinating to hear a different perspective in these cases.

 New members welcome